Key facts and figures

 Our solution and results

 B&Q achieved all three objectives by using a Learning Map – a very different style of communication for B&Q. The great value of the Learning Map is that it forces you to be clear and succinct.
 Messages are communicated visually, which makes them easier to absorb.
 Everyone has the same information.
 The way the Learning Map is used – interactively, in small groups – means that everyone has the chance to get involved and air their opinions.

-The impact was immediate.
+The impact was immediate evident through performance improvement.
 Within a short time, everyone in the business had a clear understanding of what needed to happen and why.
 Engagement levels (which had been falling off ) began to soar.
 There was a real sense of purpose about B&Q again.

 Perhaps the most important lesson to draw from the B&Q experience is the value of following up.
 Elements from the Learning Map were incorporated in the staff magazine and other employee communications.
 Individual teams were encouraged to stick the Learning Map on their wall, so they could be used to reinforce the initial briefing – and give new starters a clear understanding of B&Q’s priorities.